 Huge Boulder With Many Burial Sites

-More Burial Sites & a House Without Kitchen
+More Burial Sites With One House Without Kitchen

 Burial Site in the Jungle